braincore/ifft/README.md

 # if =
 # {{}} is substituted with the absolute path to the triggering file.
 then = "cp -R {{}} ."
 # working_dir can be an absolute path.
+If omitted, the working_dir is set to
+# root.
 working_dir = "/tmp"
 ```